A double-dimensional approach to formal category theory: Yoneda embeddings

-is an equivalence, where $V_\textup{$\mathcal S$-cocts}(\K)$ denotes the sub-$2$-category of $\mathcal S$-cocontinuous morphisms in $V(\K)$. \end{enumerate} \end{definition}
+is an equivalence, where $V_\textup{$\mathcal S$-cocts}(\K)$ denotes the sub-$2$-category of $\mathcal S$"/cocontinuous morphisms in $V(\K)$. \end{enumerate} \end{definition}

 We can now state the main theorem of this subsection, using the notion of left exactness (\defref{left exact}).
 Afterwards some examples are given.
-Recall that, for condition (e) below, it suffices that the cell $\phi$ defines $K$ as the right pointwise composite $\bigpars{\ps M(\yon, d) \hc J}$ (\defref{pointwise cocartesian path}). \begin{theorem} Let $\map\yon M{\ps M}$ be a good yoneda embedding in a hypervirtual double category $\K$ and let $\mathcal S$ be an ideal of left extension diagrams in $\K$.
+Recall that, for condition (e) below, it suffices that the cell $\phi$ defines $K$ as the right pointwise composite $\bigpars{\ps M(\yon, d) \hc J}$ (\defref{pointwise cocartesian path}). \begin{theorem} Let $\map\yon M{\ps M}$ be a good yoneda embedding in an augmented virtual double category $\K$ and let $\mathcal S$ be an ideal of left extension diagrams in $\K$.
 If \begin{enumerate} \item[\textup{(e)}] a pointwise left $\yon$-exact cell

 exists for every $(d, J) \in \mathcal S(\ps M)$; \item[\textup{(y)}] $(f, \yon_*) \in \mathcal S$ for all $\map fMN$, \end{enumerate} then $\yon$ defines $\ps M$ as the free $\mathcal S$-cocompletion of $M$. \end{theorem} \begin{proof} Condition (e) ensures that $\ps M$ is $\mathcal S$-cocomplete by \propref{cocompleteness of presheaf objects}.
 That precomposition with $\yon$ induces an equivalence $V_\textup{$\mathcal S$-cocts}(\K)(\ps M, N) \simeq V(\K)(M, N)$, for any $\mathcal S$-cocomplete $N$, is shown in \lemref{cocompletion equivalence} below. \end{proof}